How to Take Care of Flower Plants in Your Garden

 In the world of plant care, pinching is the process of removing stem tips to encourage lateral growth and promote good shape.
 It is recommended to pinch back your plants to increase branching and promote the formation of more flowers.

 On the other hand, pruning is the process of cutting back the overgrown branches to control the growth of plants.
-If some of your perennials have branches growing waywardly, you can cut them back to achieve uniform heights and compact shapes.
+If some of your plants have branches growing waywardly, you can cut them back to achieve uniform heights and compact shapes.

 10. Thin and Cull Your Plants

 Thinning is the process of removing excess plants to create room for the growth of the remaining plants.
-If your garden lacks enough resources for all the perennials, you can carry out this process.
+If your garden lacks enough resources for all the flowers, you can carry out this process.

 On the other hand, culling is the process of removing undesirable plants (inferior, weak, infested or diseased) to give more room for the remaining plants or to control pests and diseases.
 If you have some undesirable plants in your flower garden, you need to remove them to allow the healthy ones grow properly.